I currently teach ESL online, and am continually looking to build my teaching career.

-While in Siena, I interned in the communications department of my former study abroad school, assisting them with running their blog, website, and social media, as well as coordinating language partner exchanges and being a "point person" for student concerns and questions about living and studying in Italy.
+I was most recently a teaching assistant at an American university in Florence.
+Along with giving regular art history lectures, both on-site and in the classroom, I helped my professor handle course budgets, make museum and field trip reservations, and assist with other organizational tasks.
+During Italy's lockdown in the COVID-19 pandemic, I also became competent in online teaching: recording lectures and utilizing Blackboard's many features.
+While in Siena, I interned in the communications department of my former study abroad school, assisting them with running their blog, website, and social media.
+I also coordinated language partner exchanges and was a "point person" for student concerns and questions about living and studying in Italy.
 I also volunteered at a local elementary school, helping out in the English classroom for third and fifth years.
-I have also most recently contributed as a freelance writer for Art She Says, a site dedicated to featuring women in the arts.
-You can find my articles here and here.
-Previously, over a summer in college, I also interned at the literary magazine New Letters in Kansas City, proofreading content and giving opinions on submissions.
+I have also contributed as a freelance writer for Art She Says, a site dedicated to featuring women in the arts.
+You can find my articles here and here and here.
+Over a summer in college, I also interned at the literary magazine New Letters in Kansas City, proofreading content and giving opinions on submissions.

 I have recently received my TEFL certification through the International TEFL Academy and am seeking an English teaching position in the Florence area.
 I am particularly interested in working with art history students, professionals, and/or tour guides who are looking to improve their English in the art history field.
 I would also like to work with advanced English language learners who would like to learn about creative writing in English, especially fantasy.
 I am also interested in museum education, and inspiring young people to develop a love for art.